greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/conducting-a-gitlab-interview_1_1.md

 ---
-title: "Conducting a GitLab Interview"
+title: Conducting a GitLab Interview
-description: "Helpful information about how to prepare and conduct interviews for GitLab"
+description: Helpful information about how to prepare and conduct interviews for GitLab
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/conducting-a-gitlab-interview_1_1/
+linkTitle: Conducting a GitLab Interview
+type: docs
 ---

 ## **Overview**

 Interviewing can be challenging for both parties involved.
 In a relatively short space of time, a decision must be made about the potential collaboration.
 This page aims to provide clear guidelines to ease the interview process for everyone.